minhpq331/docker-mongo-local-replicaset/README.md

 # MongoDB Local ReplicaSet

+**My forked version of this repository to update mongo version to 4.0**

 Sometimes you need a replica set in your local environment (perhaps you want to use the oplog).
 But it's somewhat involved to spin up a series of mongo containers and provide the correct configuration.
 This docker image will create a self-contained 3 node replica set (that is, all three nodes are running in one container).

 **THIS IS ONLY USEFUL FOR LOCAL DEVELOPMENT**